awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 `Tags`  <a name="cfn-kms-key-tags"></a>
 Assigns one or more tags to the replica key\.
 Tagging or untagging a KMS key can allow or deny permission to the KMS key\.
-For details, see [Using ABAC in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/abac.html) in the *AWS Key Management Service Developer Guide*\.
+For details, see [ABAC for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/abac.html) in the *AWS Key Management Service Developer Guide*\.
 For information about tags in AWS KMS, see [Tagging keys](https://docs.aws.amazon.com/kms/latest/developerguide/tagging-keys.html) in the *AWS Key Management Service Developer Guide*\.
 For information about tags in CloudFormation, see [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)